Alexey A. Bogdanov

 History of the lab foundation:

 Laboratory of Molecular Imaging was established with the purpose of solving a number of important scientific problems related to the field of medical biotechnology and nanotechnology.
-The Laboratory was created on the basis of a scientific team from the Federal State Research Center “Fundamental Foundations of Biotechnology “of the Russian Academy of Sciences.
-Researchers participating in the project have prominent international standings in their respective areas, and are experts in their fields, i.e. non-invasive imaging in living systems, biophysics, biochemistry and engineering of fluorescent proteins, as well as radiology.
+MIL was created on the basis of a scientific team from the Federal State Research Center “Fundamental Foundations of Biotechnology “of the Russian Academy of Sciences.
+The researchers participating in the project have prominent international standings in their respective areas, and are experts in their fields, i.e. non-invasive imaging in living systems, biophysics, biochemistry and engineering of fluorescent proteins, as well as radiology.

 We created an interdisciplinary research team in order to obtain breakthrough results within the framework of several interrelated directions of research at the junction of molecular biology, biophysics and medicine.
 The main goal of the laboratory is to achieve breakthroughs in the field of mapping eukaryotic genome imaging using multimodal / tomographic and multidisciplinary approaches.
 Scientific breakthroughs are expected as a result of the convergence of efforts to unite researchers who are currently working in parallel areas with a high level of significance and innovation, thereby strengthening the overall scientific potential.
 The laboratory is actively engaged in research along the following directions: